All Products

-This topic describes how to synchronize data from a PolarDB for MySQL cluster to an Elasticsearch cluster by using Data Transmission Service (DTS).
+This topic describes how to use Data Transmission Service (DTS) to synchronize data from a PolarDB for MySQL cluster to an Elasticsearch instance.

 Prerequisites

-The destination Elasticsearch cluster is created.
-The available storage space of this cluster is larger than the total size of data in the source PolarDB for MySQL cluster.
-For more information, see Create an Alibaba Cloud Elasticsearch cluster.
+You have created an Elasticsearch instance in the destination region.
+The storage space of this instance must be larger than that of the source PolarDB for MySQL cluster.
+For more information, see Create an Alibaba Cloud Elasticsearch instance.

 Note

-• For information about the supported versions of the source and destination databases, see Overview of data synchronization scenarios.
+• For supported versions of source and destination databases, see Synchronization overview.

 Description

-• The tables to be synchronized must have PRIMARY KEY or UNIQUE constraints and all fields must be unique.
-Otherwise, the destination database may contain duplicate data records.
+• The tables to be synchronized must have a primary key or a UNIQUE constraint, and the fields must be unique.
+Otherwise, duplicate data may appear in the destination database.

 Note